How it works for the buyer

 - Utility bill dated within the last 3 months

 Step 2 - get fund approved

 Once you have provided your contact details, you will be sent a confirmation email.
-Next you will verify your account via the email and confirm you have read and understand the terms and conditions.
-We will then bring you through the funds approval process.
+Next you will verify your account via email and confirm you have read and understand the terms and conditions.
+We will then bring you through the fund verification process.
 (You will not be able to place a bid until we have completed this process) Your financial institution / bank / lender will need to provide proof of available funds held in your designated account – this can also be provided from your designated escrow account.
 Global AVX will need authorisation from the account holder to verify the contents of the proof of funds.

 Once this process is complete you are now fund approved and you will see this symbol appear on your Global AVX account.
 The account holder can now place bids up to the limit of the fund confirmation.

 Step 3 - place your bids

 Once the account information has been verified and you are fund approved the account holder can now place bids on aircraft up to the value of your fund approval.
 Bids are anonymous.
 When you bid you will be given a randomised user number for each individual listing bid on.

 Step 4 - if your bid is successful

 If you are successful in a bid the listing will be listed as ‘sale agreed’.
 The escrow account will be notified immediately that funds are to be held pending the close of the sale.
 The sale must complete within 2 months of the close of the auction.
 In this time contracts will be exchanged between buyer and seller and viewing of the aircraft will take place in this period.